How to remove a fishing hook from a human, painlessly and safely

 at the top of the hook bend, and the pull must be up and away.

-Way too many articles on this method advise having the line at the back of the bend, and pulling straight back - this will only result in the barb catching and causing pain.
+Way too many articles and videos on this method advise having the line at the back of the bend, and pulling straight back - this will only result in the barb catching and causing pain.

 Remove a hook from yourself using this method

 You can make this hook removal a one-person operation where the hook is in your arm or hand, or anywhere you cannot use your two hands.

 Make the loop larger and hook the loop around something immovable, like a tree branch, then press down on the eye of the hook as above, and jerk your hand away in the direction shown above.

 I used this method once when I stuck a hook in the back of my hand, and I hooked the loop around the tow bar ball of my car - worked a treat - felt nothing!

 Pliers or Forceps Removal